-Official Zoning Map: The duly adopted Zoning Map of Lehighton Borough, Carbon County, Pennsylvania, which is part of this chapter and delineates the boundaries of the zoning districts.
+Official Zoning Map: The Official Zoning Map of Jim Thorpe Borough, Carbon County, Pennsylvania.

 Off-Track Wagering Facility: A facility licensed pursuant to the provisions of the Racehorse Reform Act for gaming authorized at a non-primary location pursuant to the provisions of the Racehorse Reform Act.
 Considered a gaming establishment for regulation by this chapter.